What is allergic conjunctivitis?

 It is very difficult to pin point the exact origin of allergy in the eye.
 Smoke, dust, sun, pollens, pets.. etc can lead to allergy.
-Even a recent change in cosmetic products can lead to allergy.
+Even recent change in cosmetic products can lead to allergy.

 My doctor has prescribed steroid drops, should I be worried?

 Steroid drops are regularly prescribed to decrease inflammation and bring rapid relief.
 A short course of treatment is usually given to the patients.
-These drops should never be used without consulting your ophthalmologist.
+These drops should never be used without consulting with your ophthalmologist.